Microchip-MPLAB-Harmony/wireless_apps_rnwf/apps/wifi_easy_config/readme_wincs02.md

 # Wi-Fi Easy Configuration

-This WINCS02 application uses the Wi-Fi ProvisionMode along with Microchip’s Wi-Fi<br /> Provisioning mobile application to explain how user can provision the device with<br /> Home-AP credentials.
-The device will boot-up in ProvisionMode, user will connect to<br /> ProvisionMode SSID via a third party STA \(Mobile phone\).
-User will then provide Home-AP<br /> credentials to the device using Microchip’s mobile app - Wi-Fi Provisioning.
-After the<br /> successful provisioning, device mode is set to Wi-Fi StationMode.
-It will then connect<br /> to Home-AP and gets an IP address.
+This WINCS02 application uses the Wi-Fi ProvisionMode along with Microchip's Wi-Fi Provisioning mobile application to explain how user can provision the device with Home-AP credentials.
+The device will boot-up in ProvisionMode, user will connect to ProvisionMode SSID via a third party STA \(Mobile phone\).
+User will then provide Home-AP credentials to the device using Microchip's mobile app - Wi-Fi Provisioning.
+After the successful provisioning, device mode is set to Wi-Fi StationMode.
+It will then connect to Home-AP and gets an IP address.

 ## Building the Application

-To build this application, open the project file<br /> \(`apps\Wi-Fi_easy_config\firmware\wifi_easy_config_sam_e54_xpro_wincs02.X/`\) in<br /> MPLAB X IDE.
-For more details on opening the project file in MPLAB X IDE, refer to the<br /> [Opening the Project File](https://onlinedocs.microchip.com/oxy/GUID-92FEB3A1-C10F-47DF-BF88-C06521800526-en-US-1/GUID-671CCA8C-64AE-4EA1-B144-D46A6FEE76FF.html#GUID-671CCA8C-64AE-4EA1-B144-D46A6FEE76FF__SECTION_YRV_2WM_QYB).
-The following table<br /> provides details on the project file.
+To build this application, open the project file \(`apps/Wi-Fi_easy_config/firmware/wifi_easy_config_sam_e54_xpro_wincs02.X/`\) in MPLAB X IDE.
+For more details on opening the project file in MPLAB X IDE, refer to the [Opening the Project File](https://onlinedocs.microchip.com/oxy/GUID-92FEB3A1-C10F-47DF-BF88-C06521800526-en-US-1/GUID-671CCA8C-64AE-4EA1-B144-D46A6FEE76FF.html#GUID-671CCA8C-64AE-4EA1-B144-D46A6FEE76FF__SECTION_YRV_2WM_QYB).
+The following table provides details on the project file.

 <br />

 |Project Name|Description|
 |------------|-----------|
-|`wifi_easy_config_sam_e54_xpro_wincs02.X`|<br /> -   MPLABX project for SAM E54 Xplained Pro evaluation kit and WINCS02 Add On Board
+|`wifi_easy_config_sam_e54_xpro_wincs02.X`| -   MPLABX project for SAM E54 Xplained Pro evaluation kit and WINCS02 Add On Board
--   This application demonstrates on how user can configure the device with Home-AP credentials
+-   This application demonstrates on how user can configure the device with Home-AP credentials.

-<br />|

 <br />